bbauska/Anti-Project2025/anti.md

 for Leadership,’ which has been highly influential for presidential administrations since the Reagan era.
 Most recently, the Trump administration relied heavily on Heritage’s ‘Mandate’ for policy guidance, embracing nearly two-thirds of Heritage’s proposals within just one year in office.”
-[About, Project 2025, accessed 6/24/24]
+[About, Project 2025, accessed 6/24/24]</p>

-Paul Dans is the director of the 2025 Presidential Transition Project and Spencer Chretien serves as associate director.
+<p>Paul Dans is the director of the 2025 Presidential Transition Project and Spencer Chretien serves
+as associate director.
 “Paul Dans, former chief of staff at the Office of Personnel Management (OPM) during the Trump administration, serves as the director of the 2025 Presidential Transition Project.
 Spencer Chretien, former special assistant to the president and associate director of Presidential Personnel, serves as associate director of the project.”
-[About, Project 2025, accessed 6/24/24] The Advisory Board for Project 2025 includes:
+[About, Project 2025, accessed 6/24/24] The Advisory Board for Project 2025 includes:</p>

 <div>
 <!-- ul {